-E.g., for three qubits there are two different classes of pure genuinely three-partite entanglement, and also one may have entanglement of just two parties.
+For example, for three qubits there are two different classes of pure genuinely three-partite entanglements, and also one may have entanglement of just two parties.
 Most of features of bipartite entanglement are well understood, whereas the multipartite entanglement this is still not the case \cite{Sev87,ZBLW02,LPZC04,SS02,CGPRS02,BBGL11,BPBG11, BSV12, CGKR10,YCZLO12}.
 The rich structure of the multipartite entanglement can be used for various tasks, such as quantum computation \cite{RB01}, quantum simulation \cite{Llo96}, quantum metrology \cite{PS09}.
 This inspired broad theoretical and experimental studies, \cite{HOR, PAN12}.
-We show here that the generalized Hardy correlations studied here can be used to construct a {\em simple} quantum protocol for anonymous veto, which is a cryptographic problem with classical solutions, security of which is based on {\em computational hardness}, see \cite{ZIELINSKI} and \cite{CHUAM}.
-Secure protocols for anonymous veto (or related ``dining cryptographers"), allow to take decisions, by some jury, which must be unanimous, without ever revealing the possible vetoing party(-ies).
-Thus, they are important in many aspects for functioning of human societies.